hylandtechoutreach/ucs/MoreHtml/RestaurantCodeAlong.md

 1. Add an `h1` header that says "Alfredo's Pizza Cafe" between the `<body>` and `</body>`
 1. Under the `h1`, add an `<img >` of the pizza
+1. Open the **Assets** on the right to copy the URL for the pizza image
-    - Set the `src` attribute to "pizza.jpg"
+    - Set the `src` attribute to the copied URL
     - Feel free to use a different image for a different restaurant
 1. Under the `img`, add a `p` that says "WE'RE NOT FINE DINING; WE'RE JUST FINE FOOD!"
     - Note that this is the actual slogan of the actual Alfredo's Pizza Cafe